 Life is like gambling.
 Until the cards are revealed, the best you can do is play the odds and put statistics in your favor.
 There is no guarantee against the surprise heart attack, the cancer diagnosis, the freak accident.
 The only certainty is that something is going to eventually catch up to you.
 Most of us prefer that it happens in our old age when we’ve seen our loved ones cared for, just after we’re done kicking butt, and just before serious decline sets in.
 Until then, when we pursue health, we are trying to maximize our statistical longevity.

 Health and longevity seem to find a meeting place in functional assessments.
-Self-care, independence, and the ability to live and thrive are symptoms of a current healthy.
-Maintaining those things in the presence of aging, disease, or disability are grounds for a positive, healthy outcome when life’s slings and arrows inevitably catch you.
-Their opposites tend to signal a declining quality of life, the frailty, and the expectation of poor health markers.
+Maintaining self-care, independence, and the ability to live and thrive in the presence of aging, disease, or disability is grounds for a positive, healthy outcome when life’s slings and arrows inevitably catch you.
+Their opposites tend to signal a declining quality of life, frailty, and the expectation of poor health markers.

 Function Over Form

 Function has been a consistent proxy for health, recovery, and progress or decline in the clinical setting for some time.
 In the 1960s and ’70s, researchers sought to create a standard measurement for elderly patients suffering from strokes, hip fractures, and other disabling conditionings as the basis of making prognoses and identifying progress toward independence.
 Physical improvements consistently predicted a return to independence.
 Physical deterioration or decline, such as the loss of the ability to bathe oneself or walk unassisted, consistently heralded poor prognoses.